dpmango/facebid/README.md

 - [Important notes](#important-notes)

 ## How to start
-* `yarn start` - run gulp and react scripts start
+* `yarn start` - run gulp, react scripts, json-server and social-server
 * `yarn build` - run gulp in production mode and react scripts build folder
-* `yarn surge` - deploy to surge
+* `yarn deploy-all` - deploy to surge, heroku json-server and social-server
 * `yarn postbuild` - run react-snap (prebuild command to be run authomatically)

 ## Back-end
-Backed is under development.
+While backed is under development.
 Fake API responces located at `/src/db.json` and server through [json-server](https://github.com/typicode/json-server).
-For the surge "production-like" it's located on `http://facebid-api.herokuapp.com` with uptime robot for 100% uptime and should be deployed with `yarn deploy-backend` command (subtree push)
+For the surge "production-like" it's located on `http://facebid-api.herokuapp.com` with uptime robot for 100% uptime and should be deployed with `yarn deploy-json-server` command (subtree push)

+You should have instaled [hotel](https://github.com/typicode/hotel) and `json-server` globally (`npm i -g json-server`)

+Social OAuth server for authentication is located under `social-api` and to be deployed with `yarn deploy-social-server` Please request `.env` file with secret keys

 ### Test Authentication
 For the development purposes, please use the login `test@mail.com` and `123456` as a password to process for login form